-The OCR tools convert handwritten text and numbers into machine readable strings and documents.
-OCR tool for hand-written text are capable of converting the handwritten reports into PDF or Word doc files.
+The OCR tools convert structured handwritten text and numbers into machine readable strings and documents.
+OCR tool for hand-written text are capable of converting the structured handwritten reports into PDF or Word doc files.
 The tools can be used in the same manner for the images.
-OCR supports the recognition of hand written text in approximately 100 languages of which about ten are with dictionary support.
-OCR software scans the page containing the handwritten text and while scanning, analyzes the strokes and edges of each character.
-According to its library, the OCR tool for hand-written text will analyze the writing and accurately recognize it.
+OCR supports the recognition of structured hand written text in approximately 100 languages of which about ten are with dictionary support.
+OCR software scans the page containing the structured handwritten text and while scanning, analyzes the strokes and edges of each character.
+According to its library, the OCR tool for structured hand-written text will analyze the writing and accurately recognize it.
 The software will actually learn and get used to your writing as time progresses.
 OCR with handwriting tools can be found on the internet and are available on a trial basis for free.

 OCR Enabled Desktops